 Communicate with builders to try and get a detailed schedule of works.
 This will enable you to plan which rooms you will have access to and when.
 Cooking facilities will be a consideration if your kitchen is involved, as well as bathroom facilities.
 If the work is going to be taking place in the middle of winter, will the heating be off for long periods of time?
 By having a clear plan you will be able to create contingency plans for days when being at home will be impossible.Communication is key.

 Consider the space you have available

 During the construction process it is likely that the space you have available will be restricted.
 You may need to clear rooms of bulky furniture so that you can create a temporary area for cooking and storage.
 To help with the moving of bulky items you could consider hiring the assistance of a man with a van as located in shiply.
-You could then store the items in a self storage facility until the building work is complete.
+You could then store the items in a self storage in London until the building work is complete.

 If you have pets, the comings and goings of different contactors and noise could be potentially stressful for them, especially if have dogs and cats.
 It may be worth looking at kennel facilities or looking at alternative places for them to stay such as with family and friends.

 Have a contingency plan

 There may be occasions when the work becomes unbearable, it is therefore a good idea to have a back up plan for when the going gets too tough.
 If you experience a total lack of power or we hit a particularly cold snap, your best option would be to move out for a few days.
 You could consider staying with family and friends, renting a cottage or getting a room in a hotel for a few nights.
 This will give your family a chance to recuperate.